hisham797/BSNL/README.md

 npm run dev
 ```

-**Edit a file directly in GitHub**
+✏️ Edit a File Directly in GitHub

-- Navigate to the desired file(s).
+1. 📂 Navigate to the desired file(s) in your repository.

-- Click the "Edit" button (pencil icon) at the top right of the file view.
+2. 🖊️ Click the "Edit" button (pencil icon) at the top right of the file view.

-- Make your changes and commit the changes.
+3.💾 Make your changes and commit them directly from the browser.

-**Use GitHub Codespaces**
+💻 Use GitHub Codespaces

-- Navigate to the main page of your repository.
+ 1. 🏠 Go to the main page of your repository.

-- Click on the "Code" button (green button) near the top right.
+2. 🧩 Click the "Code" button (green button) near the top right.

-- Select the "Codespaces" tab.
+3. 🧭 Select the "Codespaces" tab.

-- Click on "New codespace" to launch a new Codespace environment.
+4. 🚀 Click "New codespace" to launch a fresh development environment.

-- Edit files directly within the Codespace and commit and push your changes once you're done.
+5. 🛠️ Edit files directly within Codespace and

-## What technologies are used for this project?
+   ✅ Commit & push your changes when you're done.

+🛠️ What Technologies Are Used for This Project?
 This project is built with:

-- Vite
-- TypeScript
-- React
-- shadcn-ui
+•⚡ Vite – Fast frontend build tool

+•🔷 TypeScript – Typed JavaScript

+•⚛️ React – UI library

+•💎 shadcn/ui – Elegant UI components

-- Tailwind CSS
+•🎨 Tailwind CSS – Utility-first CSS framework